Stochastic Gradient Descent for Barycenters in Wasserstein Space: Introduction

 In this article we develop a stochastic gradient descent (SGD) algorithm for the computation of $2$-Wasserstein population barycenters.
 The method inherits features of the SGD rationale, in particular:

-\begin{itemize} \item It exhibits a reduced computational cost compared to methods based on the direct formulation of the barycenter problem using all the available data, as SGD only considers a limited number of samples of $\Pi\in \mathcal{P}(\mathcal{P}(\mathcal{X}))$ per iteration. \item It is \emph{online} (or \emph{continual}, as referred to in the machine learning community), meaning that it can incorporate additional datapoints sequentially to update the barycenter estimate whenever new observations becomes available.
-This is relevant even when $\Pi$ is finitely supported. \item Following from its stochastic nature, probabilistic reasoning and uncertainty bounds can be incorporated into the proposed estimate.
-In particular, the variance of the estimated barycenters can be reduced by using mini-batches. \end{itemize}
+\begin{itemize} \item It exhibits a reduced computational cost compared to methods based on the direct formulation of the barycenter problem using all the available data, as SGD only considers a limited number of samples of $\Pi\in \mathcal{P}(\mathcal{P}(\mathcal{X}))$ per iteration. \item It is \emph{online} (or \emph{continual}, as referred to in the machine learning community), meaning that it can incorporate additional datapoints sequentially to update the barycenter estimate, whenever new observations becomes available.
+This is relevant even when $\Pi$ is finitely supported. \item { Conditions ensuring convergence towards the Wasserstein barycenter as well as finite dimensional convergence rates for the algorithm can be provided.
+Moreover, the variance of the gradient estimators can be reduced by using mini-batches.} \end{itemize}